-You are trying to understand and support your family member with Autism.
-Yet you are still struggling for Solutions and ResourcesSM.
-Look no further:
+Are you trying to understand and support your family member with Autism?
+Are you struggling to find Solutions and ResourcesSM to help them reach their full potential?
+Look no further.

 - Not play “pretend” games